arthurchoung/MEDMOS/README.md

 towards not using GRUB and simply using VGA mode 12h (640x480x4), since that should be good enough and more compatible across my hardware.

-I was able to get the Objective-C runtime up and running.
+I was able to get the Objective-C runtime up and running, as well as most of the code from HOTDOG.
+This makes it easy to draw text using different fonts and so on.
+At the moment I am using the Commodore 64 font and colors.

 I am able to read input from the keyboard and mouse.